Tough Love or Manipulation? How to Tell the Difference

 Tough love comes from compassion.
 It supports growth.
 Emotional abuse chips away at self-worth and hides behind “I’m doing this for you.”

-Tough Love vs Manipulation: How to Spot the Difference
+Tough Love vs Manipulation: Core Differences

 When it is not tough love